 WSP | Parsons Brinckerhoff is providing building services, specialist lighting design and sustainability consultancy services for the project.

 The halo display of the stadium was designed by Daktronics.
 Heery is responsible for providing construction owner representative services.
 Reeves Young provided multiple heavy civil services for the project.

 Georgia Power supplied nearly 4,000 solar panels for the development of the project.

 Sustainable features of Mercedes-Benz stadium

-The developers aim to achieve a LEED platinum rating for the project.
-The stadium will feature a number of sustainable features, including high-efficiency water fixtures that reduce sanitary water consumption by 40%.
+The stadium received a LEED platinum rating from the US Green Building Council.
+The stadium features a number of sustainable features, including high-efficiency water fixtures that reduce sanitary water consumption by 40%.

-LED lighting will reduce the stadium's energy and maintenance costs.
-In addition, light fittings will be used as way-finding devices and colour-changing LEDs will be used to illuminate the stadium's façade.
+LED lighting reduces the stadium’s energy and maintenance costs.
+In addition, light fittings are used as wayfinding devices and colour-changing LEDs are used to illuminate the stadium’s façade.